 An enrollee may request disenrollment from the MCO without cause at any time during the first 90 days of enrollment.
 The enrollee is required to notify the DHCFP fiscal agent by mail of his/her decision to disenroll and, if he/she is a mandatory recipient, must select another MCO.
 The effective date of change in the MCO will be based on the monthly administrative cutoff date but not later than the first day of the second month following the month in which the enrollee makes the request to disenroll.
-After the first 90 days of enrollment, the enrollee will be locked into an MCO for 12 months.
+After the first 90 days of enrollment, the enrollee will be locked into an MCO for the remainder of the current open enrollment period.
 There will be one open enrollment period annually.
-If the enrollee wishes to disenroll at any time during the 12 month lock-in period, they must contact the appropriate MCO and provide good cause for doing so.
+If the enrollee wishes to disenroll at any time during the lock-in period, they must contact the appropriate MCO and provide good cause for doing so.
 The MCO will determine if it is good cause as defined in 42 CFR 438.56.

-Nevada Check Up enrollees may request disenrollment from the MCO without cause during the first 90 days of enrollment and are required to contact the Nevada Check Up office if they request disenrollment from the MCO and if he/she is a mandatory recipient, must select another MCO.
-After the first 90 days of enrollment, the enrollee will be locked into an MCO for 12 months.
+NCU enrollees may request disenrollment from the MCO without cause during the first 90 days of enrollment and are required to contact the NCU office if they request disenrollment from the MCO and if he/she is a mandatory recipient, must select another MCO.
+After the first 90 days of enrollment, the enrollee will be locked into an MCO for the remainder of the current open enrollment period.
 There will be one open enrollment period annually.
 If the enrollee wishes to disenroll at any time during the 12 month lock-in period, they must contact the appropriate MCO and provide good cause for doing so.
 The MCO will determine if it is good cause using the same criteria as for Medicaid.